RayhanaAkterDev/javascript-complete-guide/01-fundamentals/05-keywords/README.md

 ### 2.7 Strict Mode

-- "`use strict`" — Not a keyword, but a directive that activates stricter parsing and error handling
+- "`use strict`" — directive to enforce stricter parsing (not a keyword)

 ---

 ## 3. Invalid Keyword Usage

-You cannot use reserved keywords as variable names or function identifiers.
+You cannot use reserved keywords as variable or function names:

 ```js
 let let = 5;           // ❌ SyntaxError